 The recent government talks about such action needing to happen comes in wake of the high-profile accident where a lorry driver crashed into the back of a car killing a woman and three children, while using his mobile phone to scroll through music.
 Unfortunately however this is not a lone case, and dozens of other people have been killed in road accidents caused by a driver using a mobile phone while driving in months gone by.

-From The Clark Law Office we know, that the best way to deter mobile phone use is to shame motorists into abiding by the law, just as what happened with drink driving.
+From The Clark Law Office we know, that the best way to deter mobile phone use is to shame motorists into abiding by the law, just as what happened with drink driving, says Alex Spiro.
 Driving under the influence creates a lack of concentration and slower reaction times which result in accidents, and mobile phone use does the same.
 Just contact a Boyton Beach lawyer or the experts at Hoyer Law Firm, who will tell hundred road stories that ended bad because fo drunk driving or phone.

 2017 and Beyond

 2017 is set to see new rules where motorists will receive a £200 fine as well as six points on their licence if they are caught driving whilst using handheld mobile phones, however many are saying that this is not enough of a deterrent, and this along with the fact that hands-free mobile use can be just as distracting.
 Drivers who are newly qualified could be made to retake their test if caught.
 The second time drivers are caught will result in steeper penalties including up to £1000 fine, court, and a potential six month ban from driving.
 Time will see whether these tougher penalties will work but we suspect that more harsh penalties will be needed to seriously reduce instances of mobile phone use whilst driving.